 The College of Media, Communication and Information offers a number of automatic-consideration, merit scholarships for first-year students, along with 45+ scholarships for continuing students that require an application.
 Opportunities and requirements are outlined below.

-Students who are offered a CU Boulder Esteemed Scholars scholarship will also receive an add-on award from CMCI of $1,000 per year for four years.
+Students entering in the fall semester, who are offered a CU Boulder Esteemed Scholars scholarship will also receive an add-on award from CMCI of $1,000 per year for four years.

 (Note: First-time students will be automatically considered for CMCI first-year scholarships based on the strength of their admissions application.
 Scholarship eligibility is based on a holistic review of academics, personal background, activities and achievements.
 You can find more information regarding the campus' automatic consideration scholarship review process here.)